The beginner’s guide to genes, mutations and gene testing

 A genetic test is the analysis of human DNA, RNA, protein or certain metabolites in order to detect alterations related to a heritable disorder.

-When you have agreed with your doctor to have a gene test the doctor will decide which gene or genes to have tested for the presence of a mutation.
-The diagnostic laboratory detects and describes the mutation in the gene nominated if a mutation is present.
+When you have talked with your doctor about a gene test and then a genetic counsellor, a decision is made on which gene or genes to have tested for the presence of a mutation.
+The diagnostic laboratory detects and describes the mutation in the gene nominated if a mutation is present that is covered by the particular test.

 Types of Testing